Boulder's Budget Hotels: Hang Your Hat without Breaking Your Bank

 For something unique and perhaps a bit more cozy, Boulder Mountain Lodge offers a rustic feel near all of the sites and outdoor recreation that Boulder has to offer.
 Boulder Outlook Hotel and Suites boasts one of the most funky and fun indoor swimming pool, which includes a rock wall and waterfalls.

-Boasting on of the largest, most colorful, and unique indoor pools on our list, the Boulder Outlook Hotel is a hip, fun, family-friends pad for all.
+Boasting one of the largest, most colorful, and unique indoor pools on our list, the Boulder Outlook Hotel is a hip, fun, family-friendly pad for all.
 Rock-climbing boulders line the pool, perfect for the rugrats to scramble up and splash down into the waters below.
 A rec room, complete with pool tables, vending machines, and a big screen t.v., is the perfect hangout spot for teenagers or the entire family.
-Take a break from the brood and relax with a message at the hotel's elegant spa or treat yourself to a delicious meal at the Blues & Greens restaurant.
+Take a break from the brood and relax with a massage at the hotel's elegant spa or treat yourself to a delicious meal at the Blues and Greens restaurant.
 Wanna keep your family Eco-friendly?
 Boulder Outlook Hotel boasts three green "eco-leaves" from iStay Green.

 The Quality Inn Hotel, located between Denver and Loveland on Interstate 25, is the perfect place to hang your hat and visit the following attractions: Rocky Mountain National Park, Elitch Gardens, Coors Field for a Rockies Game, and some of the best breweries for miles around, including Oskar Blues of Longmont and Lyons, Avery of Boulder, and Denver Beer Company of Denver.
 Their complimentary continental breakfast will get you up and running and the heated in-door pool and hot tub can assist you with unwinding at night.
 Amenities include free local calls, free coffee, high-speed internet, along with copy and fax services for those of you on business or taking a working vacation.